Counseling and Mental Health Services

 - for single-session Workshops for help with anxiety, sleep, relationships, and other topics, sign up via mySHR.

 Web-based Long-term Counseling with Inpathy

 Inpathy, a web-based individual counseling service, is available as a long-term counseling option for students on SHIP/Aetna.
 Inpathy is available to residents of the following states: CA, CO, DE, PA, NJ, NY, VA, MO.

 *Due to state licensing requirements, access to clinical care (medical, individual counseling or formal group therapy) is limited to patients currently in California.
-“Let’s Talk” discussions are open to all USC students regardless of their current location.
+“Let’s Talk” and Workshops are open to all USC students regardless of their current location.